codiobert/codiobert/README.md

 <p align="left">
-When I'm not working I'm always reading technology blogs and practicing my Ethical Hacking skills (<a href="https://app.hackthebox.com/profile/523847" target="_blank">Hack The Box Profile</a>), but I also take care of my health by going to the gym and often hiking in the mountains.
+When I'm not working I'm always reading technology blogs and practicing my Ethical Hacking skills (<a href="https://app.hackthebox.com/profile/523847" target="_blank">Hack The Box Profile</a>), but I also take care of my health by going to the gym and often hiking in the mountains 😀.
 </p>

 <h2 align="left">Developer Skills</h2>